Covenant (religion): Christianity

 Biblical theology and systematic theology for covenants often intertwines the unilateral and the bilateral, the conditional and the unconditional, such that much has been written and said about "Old" and "New" Covenants and the extent to which the "Old Covenant" still persists.
 The typology of covenants is governed by the distribution of covenant obligations between the covenanting parties.

 The New Covenant is a biblical interpretation derived partly from a phrase in the Book of Jeremiah, (Jeremiah 31:31), in the Hebrew Bible.
 There are several Christian eschatologies that further define the New Covenant.
 For example, an inaugurated eschatology defines and describes the New Covenant as an ongoing relationship between Christian believers and God that will be in full fruition after the Second Coming of Christ; that is, it will not only be in full fruition in believing hearts, but in the future external world as well.
 The connection between the blood of Christ and the New Covenant is seen in most modern English translations of the New Testament with the saying: "this cup that is poured out for you is the new covenant in my blood".

 Christians believe that Jesus is the mediator of the New Covenant, and that the blood of Christ shed at his crucifixion is the required blood of the covenant.
 As with all covenants between God and man described in the Bible, the New Covenant is considered "a bond in blood sovereignly administered by God."
 It has been theorized that the New Covenant is the Law of Christ as spoken during his Sermon on the Mount.

 Covenant theology, a theological system within Reformed Christianity, holds that God relates to man primarily through three covenants: the Covenant of Redemption, the Covenant of Works, and the Covenant of Grace.
 In this theological system a covenant may be defined as, "an unchangeable, divinely imposed legal agreement between God and man that stipulates the conditions of their relationship."
+Michael Horton argues that humans are covenant creatures by nature, meaning that humans were not created first and then given a covenant.
+But instead, humans were created as covenant beings.